-- 3.1 The Calendar is divided into 13 parts. - 3.2 Part 1, 2 and 3 of the Calendar contains general information applicable to all students.
-Students are urged to take note especially of the content of the provisions in Part 1 of the Calendar applicable to them.
+- 3.1 The Calendar is divided into 13 parts.
+All parts are available both Afrikaans and English, with the exception of Part 13 (Military Science), which is only available in English. - 3.2 Part 1, 2 and 3 of the Calendar contains general information applicable to all students.
+Students are urged to take note especially of the content of the provisions in Part 1 of the Calendar applicable to them. - 3.3 Part 4 to 13 of the Calendar are the faculty Calendar parts.